knagrecha/hydra/INSTALL.md

 ## Running
 ---

 The files `examples/single-task-lm.py` and `examples/multi-task-lm.py` demonstrate how to setup a simple training job.
+A vocab file for BERT is also included.
 Essentially, you need to define your dataloaders and model through the standard PyTorch APIs, then pass the objects into Hydra's wrappers as follows:

     model_hydra_0 = Model(model_0) # Call Hydra Model Wrapper
     dataloader_0 = get_data_loader_train(32) # Generate dataloader